lvgl/lvgl/docs/details/integration/renderers/nema_gfx.rst

 "src/draw/nema_gfx/lv_draw_nema_gfx_hal.c" implements the HAL functionality required by Nema to allocate memory and lock resources (in this implementation, no locking is done).
 It may conflict with existing definitions if you have an existing Nema HAL implementation.
-You may simply be able to remove yours.
+You may eliminate the conflict by setting :c:macro:`LV_USE_PROVIDED_NEMA_GFX_HAL` to ``0`` to stop LVGL's Nema GFX HAL implementation from compiling.

 TSC Images
 **********